S3 method for class 'summary.epidata'

 pch, col

 vectors of length 3 specifying the point symbols and colors for susceptible, infectious and removed individuals (in this order).
 The vectors are recycled if necessary.
 By default, susceptible individuals are marked as filled green circles, infectious individuals as filled red circles and removed individuals as filled gray circles.
-Note that the symbols are iteratively drawn (overlayed) in the same plotting region as time proceeds.
+Note that the symbols are iteratively drawn (overlaid) in the same plotting region as time proceeds.
 For information about the possible values of pch and col, see the help pages of points and par, respectively.

 time.spacing